Illinois Department of Transportation (IDOT) Worker Accident & Workers Comp Lawyer

 Chicago, IL 60612

-Illinois Department of Transportation roadway construction maintenance crews must manage their work zone effectively to avoid accidents.
-The AFSCME union and the state Department of Transportation provide construction zone management guidelines to limit the potential risk of suffering an injury or dying in a road repair accident.
-These guidelines include:
+IDOT roadway construction maintenance crews must manage their work zone effectively to avoid accidental injuries.
+The AFSCME union and the state Department of Transportation provide construction zone management guidelines to limit the potential risk of suffering serious injuries or dying in a road repair accident.

-- Issue radio and press releases to inform the public of roads in the area that are temporarily under repair.
+- Issue radio and press releases to inform the public of area roads temporarily under repair.

 - Use traffic controlling devices to coordinate construction traffic movements in the traveling public.

 - Place traffic control workers in strategic locations for visual contact or use two-way radio communication to move traffic safely through the temporary construction zone.
-Controllers must wear conspicuous clothing that is easily detected by passing motorists.
+Controllers must wear conspicuous clothing that passing motorists easily detect.

-- Lower traveling speed before and in the construction zone that is limited to a speed that is consistent with safe traffic movement and site operation.
+- Lower traveling speed before and in the construction zone is limited to a speed consistent with safe traffic movement and site operation.

 - Avoid posting needless and redundant roadway markings and traffic control signs in the area approaching the temporary roadway construction zone to avoid confusing the motorists.